ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ## Fix in &beta;

-1. Support both Docker and Singulatiry for the CAGEr container.
+1. **[Done]** Support both Docker and Singulatiry for the CAGEr container.
 The problem is that the module cannot install a required BSgenome if run in Singularity.

 2. **[Done]** Describe in this README how to use the `input_reads.sh` script.

 3. Adjust default resource allocation for a generic HPC.

 4. Make sure that MultiQC is done for all relevant steps.

+5. Make the pipeline compatible with Nextflow v23.10.0 (or later).
+The problem with this version of Nextflow is that the reference genome index is not replicated in the corresponding input channel of the nf-core module bowtie2align according to the number of samples to map.
+Therefore, only one sample gets mapped.

 ## To-do for version 2